paritytech/substrate-connect/README.md

 ## Introduction

-Substrate Connect offers an innovative way to interact with [Substrate](https://substrate.dev/)-based blockchains directly in your browser, eliminating the need for an RPC server.
-By leveraging the [smoldot](https://github.com/smol-dot/smoldot) WASM light client, it ensures a secure and efficient connection to the blockchain network without dependency on specific third parties.
+Substrate Connect provides a groundbreaking method to engage with [Substrate](https://substrate.dev/)-based blockchains directly in your browser, eliminating the need for an RPC server.
+By utilizing the [smoldot](https://github.com/smol-dot/smoldot) WASM light client, it ensures a secure and efficient connection to the blockchain network without reliance on specific third parties.

-/*
-I'm wondering whether it's worth saying something in this intro like:

-"""
-Write dApps that with the Polkadot network in a secure and effective way.
+### Write Secure and Effective dApps with the Polkadot Network

-The aim of this repository is to provide NPM packages which can be used to:
+The aim of this repository is to offer NPM packages that can be used to:

-- Provide a secure and efficient connection to the Polkadot network via [`@substrate/connect`](./packages/connect/), which leverages the excellent [Smoldot](https://github.com/smol-dot/smoldot) WASM light client.
+- **Provide a secure and efficient connection to the Polkadot network** via [`@substrate/connect`](./packages/connect/), leveraging the excellent [Smoldot](https://github.com/smol-dot/smoldot) WASM light client.
-- Discover browser extensions which implement [the discovery protocol](./packages/discovery/), including those which expose a light client via [`@substrate/smoldot-discovery`](./packages/smoldot-discovery/).
-Substrate connect will automatically leverage these where possible.
+- **Discover browser extensions** that implement [the discovery protocol](./packages/discovery/), including those which expose a light client via [`@substrate/smoldot-discovery`](./packages/smoldot-discovery/).
+Substrate Connect will automatically leverage these where possible.
-- Easily enhance a browser extension with a light client via [`@substrate/light-client-extension-helpers`](./packages/light-client-extension-helpers)
+- **Easily enhance a browser extension with a light client** via [`@substrate/light-client-extension-helpers`](./packages/light-client-extension-helpers).

-We also provide example projects which use the above, including;
+We also provide example projects using the above packages, including:

 - **[Basic light client demo](./projects/demo)**: a demo using `@substrate/connect` to obtain information about chains on the Polkadot network.
-   - **[Light client extension demo](./projects/extension/)**: an example of a browser extension which provides a light client.
+- **[Light client extension demo](./projects/extension/)**: an example of a browser extension that provides a light client.
-   - **[Wallet extension demo](./projects/wallet-template/)**: an example of a browser extension which provides a full Polkadot wallet leveraging a light client.
+- **[Wallet extension demo](./projects/wallet-template/)**: an example of a browser extension that provides a full Polkadot wallet leveraging a light client.

-Finally, we have:
+### Additional Resources

-- A [step by step guide](./projects/wallet-template/STEP-BY-STEP-GUIDE.md) on how to integrate a light client into a browser extension.
+- A [step-by-step guide](./projects/wallet-template/STEP-BY-STEP-GUIDE.md) on how to integrate a light client into a browser extension.
-- Details on [the discovery protocol](./packages/discovery/), including how to implement the browser or extension side of it.
+- Details on [the discovery protocol](./packages/discovery/), including how to implement it on the browser or extension side.
-"""

-Because:
-- I feel like those are the main exports here (but perhaps there's something else worth a mention right here too?).
-Basically we provide a light client, a protocol for discovering relevant extensions, and a way to easily embed the light client in other extensions.
-Then the rest are auxiliary packages and examples/demos of how these work.
-- I think we need a clear entry point into the documentation, so it's easy for somebody to start here and know exactly where to go to do whatever it is they want to do.
-- We should link to STEP_BY_STEP_GUIDE.md somewhere prominent, otherwise it's easily missed, especially hidden away in the wallet-template project.
-Perhaps it needs to be more prominent than the one line above too.
-Not sure!
-*/

-### Overcoming Browser Limitations
+### Why Embed a Light Client in Browser Extensions?

+Embedding a light client in browser extensions offers several advantages:

+- **Shared Light Client Across Multiple dApps:** By sharing a single light client among various decentralized applications (dApps), the time spent on startup and syncing is reduced.
+This avoids slowing down individual dApps and enhances overall efficiency.
-Browser limitations on websockets from HTTPS pages make establishing a robust number of peers challenging, as many nodes must be available with TLS.
-Substrate Connect addresses this issue through a powerful browser extension, allowing chains to stay synced in the background, thereby significantly enhancing the performance of your applications.
+- **Overcoming Browser Limitations:** Browser limitations on WebSockets from HTTPS pages make it challenging to establish a robust number of peers, as many nodes must be available with TLS.
+Substrate Connect addresses this issue through a powerful browser extension, enabling chains to stay synced in the background and significantly improving the performance of your applications.
+This ensures a more robust connection to the Polkadot ecosystem.

-/*
-This section feels like it could be more of a "why embed a light client in browser extensions?", which would be cool to have here after the intro.

-Then the why is something like:
-- Share one light client across multiple dApps, so that it only needs to spend time starting up (syncing) once, and we avoid slowing down dApps etc
-- Overcoming browser limitations, enabling a more robust connection to the Polkadot ecosystem (or something like that) */

-### Seamless Integration

-When building an application with Substrate Connect, it automatically detects whether the user has the extension installed and utilizes it.
-If not, it seamlessly creates the WASM light client in-page for them.
-Built on [Polkadot JS](https://polkadot.js.org/docs/api), Substrate Connect ensures that your development experience is as smooth as using a traditional RPC server node.

-/*
-I'm not sure about this section; we could add a bit in the "substrate/connect" bullet point above for instance, or leave it to the substrtae/connect README since it's a bit of an implementation detail?
-I guess I'm thinking that the main export from this repository now is a means to integrate light clients into extensions and discover them, but I wonder if that's too narrow of a focus; def open to thoughts!
-*/

 ## Comprehensive API Documentation